 - Green tea is 99.9% water, and offers 1 calorie for every 100 ml serving.

-We have seen all the great stuff about green tea.
+We have seen all the great benefits of green tea.
 But no matter how good it is, green tea does have certain side effects.

 Does Green Tea Have Side Effects?